swanky-rt/Student-Navigator/final_project/MLP/README.md

 ### The Solution: Synthetic Data Pipeline

-To resolve this, we engineered a **Synthetic Data Augmentation Pipeline**:
+To resolve this, we implemented a **Synthetic Data Augmentation Pipeline**:

 1.  **Template Generation:** Created robust templates for high-risk (Banking) and low-risk (Restaurant) scenarios, including ambiguous edge cases (e.g., asking for "hours" or "reservations" in different contexts).
 2.  **Lexical Expansion:** Programmatically expanded the dataset by **400%** using synonym replacement (e.g., swapping "transfer" with "wire," "send," "move funds").